angiro22/Applicazione-gestione-abbonati-riviste/README.md

 ## 🎉 5.
 Run the application

-In IntelliJ or Eclipse to the directory `src\main\java\com.example.gestioneabbonati` and run the `GestioneAbbonatiApplication.java` file.
+In IntelliJ or Eclipse go to the directory `src\main\java\com.example.gestioneabbonati` and run the `GestioneAbbonatiApplication.java` file.

 ## 🧪 System Requirements